michaeldelali/RecallWeave/docs/MEMORY.md

 The Rust engine uses the **standard library only** — no `serde`, no `sha2`, no `clap`.
-This keeps the memory format auditable end‑to‑end (the JSON codec, the
+This keeps the memory format auditable end‑to‑end (the JSON codec, the hash, and the CLI parser are all a few hundred readable lines), makes the binary trivial to build offline, and removes supply‑chain surface for something that holds an agent's long‑term memory.
+The trade‑off is that we ship a small JSON codec and a custom digest instead of reusing mature crates.

+---

+## <a name="honest-limitations"></a>6.
+Honest limitations

+`recallweave` is a **memory lifecycle engine, not a semantic memory / vector database.** Being blunt about the boundaries: